hansaya/FastLiFePO4BatteryCharger/README.md

 My requirements:
 1) Fast charge the battery within 20min or so. ie within in my daily commute.
 2) Battery pack needs to handle the high heat and subzero conditions safely.
-3) Runs system like as UPS.
+3) Runs system like a UPS.
 No interruptions to the output.
 4) High charge cycles so that system would last for a long time.

 # Design consideration.